Azer0s/sanic/README.md

 ## sanic - Gotta go fast.

-Sanic is a small HTTP framework built in C.
+Sanic is a simple, small, express-ish HTTP framework built in C.

-### Examples
+### Example - clang blocks

+Originally, I built sanic with clang blocks in mind.
+So they're supported out of the box.

 ```c
 sanic_log_level = LEVEL_INFO;